aekateriniz/aekateriniz/README.md

 --->
 Hi, I'm Katherine...

-I am interested in any kind of database work.
-Especially Relational Algebra and Relational Calculus.
+I am interested in database work with Java or C or C++.
 I am currently learning Java
 You can reach me at aekateriniz@gmail.com